bcbcbcbcbcl/coursera-download-with-selenium/README.md

 ```
 (Make sure it is in your courses **Last Active** list and you have enrolled the course)

-Please be noted that this script is only use to download all videos in one course per time but not all courses in one certificate.
+Please be noted that this script is only use to download all videos in one course per time but not all courses in one specialization.

 ### Other options